1. Output information

 Uses and users of the Domestic abuse in England and Wales release

 We publish data on domestic abuse in England and Wales on an annual basis.
-There is significant interest from a range of users.
+There is considerable interest from a range of users.
 These include:

 - elected national and local representatives (such as MPs, police and crime commissioners and local councillors)